IvanCastillo1986/cyber-p2-project/Documentation.md

 * ‘WantedBy’  specifies the target that this service is associated with.
 Here, it’s set to  ‘multi-user.target’,  which is a standard target that represents a system running in multi-user mode  (for example, all services are running, except for graphical user interface)

-Essentially, it does the following:
+Essentially, the unit file does the following:
 * Starts after some other services have been started / target points have been reached
 * Forking, since x11vnc creates a child process from the -forever clause everytime something connects to it
 * The ExecStart and ExecStop commands and Restart are commands that we would write in manually to start/stop/restart it
 * We want it to be restarted on failure
 * We also want the service to be started before the process reaches the multi-user target

+### Use systemd unit file
 Now that we’ve created the unit, you need to let systemd know that they exist.
 I believe it’s like a refresh:
 $  sudo systemctl daemon-reload